-When you first start playing the guitar, you might be wondering about different strumming patterns.
+When you first start playing the guitar, you might be wondering about different strumming patterns or even how to strum a guitar in general.
 Sure, you can play downstrokes on downbeats…but is there more?
 Today, we’re going to be looking at the boom chick pattern often associated with country music.

 If you are looking for more free online guitar lessons, be sure to check out our other videos here.
 Alternatively, if you are looking for a guided approach to learning the guitar online, be sure to sign up for the 30 Days to Play Challenge.
 This online lesson program is designed for beginners, and it helps beginners of all walks of life learn the guitar in 30 days.
 Sign up today to learn more!